elzbethgrimes/motorcycle-fatalities/README.md

 # motorcycle-fatalities
-Analysis of behavioral risk factors that impact a person's likelihood of being involved in a fatal motorcycle accident.
+Analysis of behavioral risk factors that impact a person\'s likelihood of being involved in a fatal motorcycle accident.

-This project's scope was to create a clean dataset that was analyzed using descriptive statistical methods to ascertain what behavioral risk factors contribute to motorcycle fatalities.
+This project\'s scope was to create a clean dataset that was analyzed using descriptive statistical methods to ascertain what behavioral risk factors contribute to motorcycle fatalities.
 The analysis included a Jupyter Notebook which contains a logistic regression analysis of the dataset and determined which behaviors are